MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/web-components/gp-web-resource-cache.md

 Any form that is displayed by the web client is first retrieved from the application dictionary and then converted into a format that can be used by the web client.
 Because the result is the same each time, it is useful to cache the converted form.

-In the standard Microsoft Dynamics GP web client installation, form caching is done at the session level.
+In the standard [!INCLUDE[prodshort](../includes/prodshort.md)] web client installation, form caching is done at the session level.
 Each user session on the session host machine has its own cache folder that stores cached versions of the forms that the user has opened during that session.
 If a user re-opens a form that had previously been opened, the cached version is used.
 When the user closes the session, the contents of the cache are deleted.

 The GP Web Resource Cache allows caching at the machine level.
 When a user accesses a form in the web client, the form is cached on the session host machine.
 If any other user session running on that machine accesses that same form in the web client, the cached version is used.
 The content of the machine level cache is persistent.
 It is not affected when users close their web client sessions.